 (2) If the agency closes with an active client roster, the agency must transfer a copy of the active client record with the client to the receiving agency in order to ensure continuity of care and services to the client.

-(3) The agency must mail or return the initial license or renewal license to DADS at the end of the day that services ceased.
+(3) The agency must mail or return the initial license or renewal license to HHSC at the end of the day that services cease.

-(4) If an agency continues to operate after the closure date specified in the notice, DADS may take enforcement action against the agency.
+(4) If an agency continues to operate after the closure date specified in the notice, HHSC may take enforcement action against the agency.

 (b) Applicability.
 This subsection applies to an agency licensed to provide licensed home health services, personal assistance services, and licensed-only hospice services.